 So you’re in the market for a doggy DNA test?
 That’s awesome!
 They can reveal a ton of cool stuff about your furry friend and Wisdom panel makes great products.
 However, they do have a couple of different products, so let’s talk about what the difference is between them.

-One thing people often dislike about Wisdom Panel is that the variety of products they offer is confusing, but it’s really not that difficult.
 Some tests have more features than others, and it’s really a matter of deciding whether you want to get basic information with the budget route or if you want to pay for the premium test to learn as much as you can about your dog.

 Wisdom panel 3 vs 4 : What’s the difference?